 Post Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a debilitating anxiety disorder that occurs after experiencing or witnessing a traumatic event that involves either a real or perceived threat of injury or death.
+Post-traumatic stress disorder (PTSD) is a debilitating anxiety disorder that occurs after experiencing or witnessing a traumatic event.
+The event may involve a real or perceived threat of injury or death.
 This can include a natural disaster, combat, an assault, physical or sexual abuse, or other trauma.

-PTSD sufferers have a heightened sense of danger and impending doom.
-Their natural “fight or flight response” is damaged, causing them to feel stressed or fearful even in safe situations.
+People with PTSD have a heightened sense of danger.
+Their natural fight-or-flight response is damaged, causing them to feel stressed or fearful, even in safe situations.

-Once called “shell shock” or “battle fatigue,” PTSD has recently received more public attention because of the high number of war veterans who have the disorder.
-However, PTSD can happen to anyone at any age.
-PTSD occurs as a response to chemical changes in the brain and is not the result of a character flaw or weakness.
-(NIMH)
+Once called “shell shock” or “battle fatigue,” PTSD has received public attention recently because of the high number of war veterans with the disorder.
+But PTSD can happen to anyone at any age.
+It occurs as a response to chemical changes in the brain after exposure to threatening events.
+PTSD is not the result of a character flaw or weakness.

-The symptoms of PTSD can disrupt normal activities and interfere with your ability to function.
-They can be triggered by words, sounds, or situations that act as reminders of trauma.
-Symptoms fall into the following three groups:
+Symptoms of PTSD can disrupt your normal activities and your ability to function.
+Symptoms can be triggered by words, sounds, or situations that remind you of trauma.
+According to the National Institute of Mental Health, symptoms fall into the following groups:

 - flashbacks, in which it feels as if the event is occurring over and over